RaphoufouLeFou/AVR-microPC/README.md

 AVR-PC Specs :

 * MCU as GPU and CPU : ATmega16A (16K ROM, 2K RAM, 0.5K EEPROM)  at 16MHz
+* One CO-CPU as IO expander and higher storage : ATmega16A (16K ROM, 2K RAM, 0.5K EEPROM)  at 16MHz
 * SRAM as VRAM : 128Kb (2x8Ko to make 16Bits colors)
 * VGA Output : 128x64 @16bit, 60Hz